yaya2devops/bachelor-guide/docs/learntex.md

 I worked a lot with the system.

-I understand you may be confusing.<br>
+I understand this may be confusing.<br>
-You maybe facing some pain in your life.
+You may be facing some pain in your life.

 I am trying to make life easier for your side.<br>